 University of Illinois at Urbana-Champaign.
 Bachelor of Fine Arts, 1993

-Since 2006 I have served as processor, project manager, and technical archivist for several large multi-year processing projects that account for nearly half of the publicly available records in the MoMA Archives, as follows:
+From 2006 through 2019 I served as project manager, supervising archivist, and processor for several large multi-year processing projects that account for nearly half of the publicly available records in the MoMA Archives, as follows:

-The Museum of Modern Art Exhibition Records, January 2014–present.
-I hired and led a team of two full time project assistants to process more than 500 linear feet of exhibition records spanning the 1929–1989, which opened to the public in October 2016.
+The Museum of Modern Art Exhibition Records, January 2014–2021.
+I hired and led a team of two full time project assistants to process more than 1000 linear feet of exhibition records spanning the years 1929–2000, which opened to the public in October 2016.
 The project required arranging and describing the merger of multiple sets of records, scanning collection materials, and devising the integrated display of new and old scanned materials with an extensive finding aid.
-This project continues through the end of 2019, addressing records from 1990 through 2000.

 The MoMA Exhibition and Artist index, January 2014–present.
-Concurrent with processing the exhibition records, I created for the first time an exhibition/artist index of MoMA’s complete exhibition history that, with materials we scanned and indexed, provided the major portion of content and data structure for MoMA’s historical exhibition web pages, launched in September 2016.
+Concurrent with processing the exhibition records, I created an exhibition/artist index of MoMA’s complete exhibition history that, with materials we scanned and indexed, provided the major portion of content and data structure for MoMA’s historical exhibition web pages, launched in September 2016.

 The International Council and International Program of The Museum of Modern Art Records, January–December 2013.
 I hired and led a team of two full time project assistants to process more than 300 linear feet of records spanning fifty years of a key department of the Museum.

 The MoMA PS1 Archives, September 2008–December 2012.
-I surveyed in situ, relocated, and processed over 500 linear feet of archival records of the landmark 40-year old non-profit exhibition space.
-From January 2011 I hired and supervised one full-time assistant and students and interns performing physical processing.
+I surveyed in situ, relocated, and processed over 500 linear feet of archival records of the landmark 50-year-old non-profit exhibition space.
 The project included constructing a complete exhibition history list and index of artists, bibliography, and a cross index of primary exhibition documentation.
 In early 2018 the index data was repurposed to integrate PS1 exhibition pages with the MoMA historical exhibition pages.

 Project Archivist, April 2006–September 2008.
 Processed the personal papers of writer Calvin Tomkins, gallery owner Richard Bellamy, artist Scott Burton, and critic David Bourdon.

-Finding Aids and Department Website: I serve as the departmental supervisor on all finding aid, web, and technical issues.
+Finding Aids and Department Website: I served as the departmental supervisor on all finding aid, web, and technical issues.
 In 2006 I planned and supervised the conversion of more than 100 finding aids into EAD and their publication on the web for the first time.
 I developed an online patron inquiry form and refined and expanded the departmental website.
-In 2014 I supervised the implementation of ArchivesSpace and the migration of legacy finding aid data and continue to supervise use of that system.
+In 2014 I supervised the implementation of ArchivesSpace and continue to supervise use of that system.

-Image Cataloguing: I co-supervise all digital image cataloguing.
-In 2017, I was responsible for the enhancement and migration into a new system of 44,000+ records for digitized and born-digital archival materials from an antiquated home-grown database into MoMA’s instance of The Museum System.
+Image Cataloging: I co-supervised all digital image cataloging.
+In 2017, I was responsible for the enhancement and migration of 44,000+ records for digitized and born-digital archival materials from an antiquated home-grown database into MoMA’s instance of The Museum System.

 Grants and Development: Working closely with MoMA’s development office I have written numerous interim and final grant reports reporting on my work and contributed to several grant applications.
 My work has been responsible for attracting the three largest project grants the MoMA Archives has received to date.
 I’ve given presentations and spoken to outside funding agents as well as reporting regularly to MoMA trustee committees and other internal support bodies.